Introduction: Building SaaS That Grows With You

 5. How do I handle the noisy neighbor problem?

 Implement resource quotas, rate limiting, and fair scheduling.
+Credit-based pricing models align consumption with cost for AI-heavy workloads.
 Consider tenant-based queuing, dedicated resources for high-value tenants, and horizontal scaling.

 6. Should I build for scale from day one?

 No. Build for current needs with extensibility in mind.
 Premature optimization wastes resources.
-Focus on clean architecture that can evolve.
+Focus on clean architecture that can evolve -- but plan for AI integration points and use serverless infrastructure to keep per-tenant costs low from the start.

 Eiji